How to Survive as a Small Fish in a Big Pond [Free Guide]

 - What are the weaknesses in their products and/or services?

 - Are all of their customers completely satisfied?

 - Is there a pattern that they’ve done nothing to remedy?

 - Are all demographics of the market happy with them?

 Just keep swimming

-With the right strategy and proper planning, even a small fish can make it big.
+With the right strategy and proper planning, even a small fish can thrive in a big pond.